unyt-org/articles/articles/uix-back-to-the-roots.md

 # Back to the roots - developing a web native framework

-*Why we don't need React (But JSX is cool)*

--An introduction to the UIX framework-

 ## The state of the web

 The web platform has come far in the last few years.